ashishtele/ashishtele.github.io/_posts/2019-07-11-Death_Valley_quake.md

 As per the graph, we felt maximum intensity of 6.8 mmi (median) at our location which was 25 KM away.

 Crazy experience!!

+We had another surprise on July 5th as well 🙂